CS-3450-Group-13/frappy/docs/requirement_definition.md

 1. User Authentication and Access
    1. The system must have all users to authenticate themselves before giving them access to the system.
-      1. User must have the ability to Login with username/email and password.
+      1. User must have the ability to Login with email and password.
          1. If the account does not exist, the user should be redirected to the create an account option.
       2. If User does not have an account, the user must have the ability be a create an account.
          1. The system must only allow the user to create customer accounts.
 Managers must have the ability to create other accounts and assign roles.